XxlyitemXx/Mira-Intellihome/README.md

 ## About The Project

 Intellihome is a Python-based smart home system designed to understand and respond to your needs through voice commands, gestures, and facial recognition.
-Powered by Google's Gemini Pro and leveraging the power of OpenCV and Mediapipe, Intellihome seamlessly integrates into your daily life, making it easier and more comfortable.
+Powered by Google's Gemini flash and leveraging the power of OpenCV and Mediapipe, Intellihome seamlessly integrates into your daily life, making it easier and more comfortable.

 ### Features